IrisBroadcast/ccm/README.md

 been in production for many years and we're proud to share it with a larger community!

-## Release plan after 1.0
+## Release information
+Finally the code base is converted to .NET Core.
+Now we can run it fully containerised and on any OS.
+This is a big change and improvement.
+There is still some work to be done in the "testing" part, Tests and UnitTests project.

-This first release is a first, but important, step for us as maintainers of this Open Source project.
-The code is licensed using the BSD 3-clause license and we have gone through the process internally of releasing in-house software as Open Source.
+The code is licensed using the BSD 3-clause license.

-We will now work to move our in-house development to github and move our production servers to the Open Source code.
-This means that we will release a new set of code at some point during the first half of 2018 and from that point continue development in the open on github.

-The changes between the 1.0 release and the coming version will not be committed to the github repository until we have a new process for our in-house development.

 If you like to contribute documentation, local translations or code you are more than welcome with a pull request on github.com.

-## Release plan after 1.5
-To get a more flexible solution a few things is on the roadmap
-- A better way to collect the incoming information from Kamailio.
-Today during deploy or failover data could be lost.
-- Dotnet Core, so the the whole system can be runned on a preferred server Windows, Linux, Mac and so on.

 Documentation
 =============

 ### Requirements
 The application might work on anything higher than these versions, but it's not tested yet.
-- Minimum support and tested MySQL 5.7
+- Minimum support and tested MySQL 8
-- Visual Studio 2017
+- Visual Studio 2022
-- Minimum Microsoft Windows Server 20XX

 ### How to get started
 (If you want codec control, set up that project separetely.)

 1. Open the Visual Studio solution and get the nuget packages required.
 2. The application is built as follows:
 + CCM.Core:	        The core of the IRIS CCM platform.
 + CCM.Data:	        Module for data storage.
-+ CCM.Web: 	The web user interface (ASP.NET MVC 5 project)
++ CCM.Web: 	        The web user interface (Base application)
++ CCM.Frontpage:    Frontend JavaScript/Typescript components.
-+ CCM.DiscoveryApi:	The IRIS discovery service (ASP.NET MVC 5 project)
++ CCM.DiscoveryApi: The IRIS discovery service (Discovery application)
-+ CCM.Tests:	Unit and integration tests
-		Note: The unit tests are in working shape, but the rest of the tests may or may not work at this stage.
++ CCM.Tests/Tests:	Unit and integration tests, Note: The unit tests are in working shape.

 4. Set up the database of choice, instructions here [database setup](CCM.Data/README.md)
 4. Run the application
-5. Set up messages from your SIP-registrar (e.g Kamalio) to start recieving data at your endpoint.
-Check out IRIS Connect for Kamailio settings.
+5. Set up messages from your SIP-registrar (e.g Kamailio) to start recieving data at your endpoint.
+   Check out the [IRIS Connect](https://github.com/IrisBroadcast/connect) for Kamailio settings.

 License
 =======
-IRIS CCM and Discovery Service is (C) Sveriges Radio AB, Stockholm, Sweden 2017 The code is licensed under the BSD 3-clause license.
+IRIS CCM and Discovery Service is (C) Sveriges Radio AB, Stockholm, Sweden 2017-2022 The code is licensed under the BSD 3-clause license.

 The license for CCM is in the LICENSE.txt file